Language

 Press F for fullscreen - recommended for accurate testing

-Scroll to switch categories, Click to next test
+Scroll to switch categories, Click to advance tests

-Press Space to auto-cycle colors in Defective Pixels test
+Press Space to auto-cycle colors in the Defective Pixels test

-Run Burn-in Fix for 10-20 mins to attempt to unstuck pixels
+Run Burn-in Fix for 10-20 minutes to try to unstick pixels

 Want to learn more?
 Read documentation →